-Ebvallo was approved under the exceptional circumstances regulatory pathway in the EU, therefore continuation of the Ebvallo marketing authorization in EU is subject to annual reassessments.
+Ebvallo was approved under the exceptional circumstances regulatory pathway by the EMA and the MHRA, therefore continuation of the Ebvallo marketing authorizations in the EU and the UK are subject to annual reassessments.
 The annual reassessments will determine whether the Ebvallo marketing authorization should be maintained, changed, or suspended, based on Pierre Fabre's fulfillment of post-marketing obligations and the risk/benefit profile of Ebvallo.